-The application period for most Bakersfield College scholarships CLOSED on February 1st, 2019.
-However, a limited number of scholarship opportunities are still available.
-Scholarship recipients will be notified in April.
+The application period for Bakersfield College scholarships CLOSED on February 1st, 2019.
+Scholarship recipients have been notified.

 Find additional scholarship opportunities outside of BC by searching our External Scholarship listings (deadlines and criteria vary).

 Bakersfield College (BC) is proud to offer nearly 300 unique scholarship and award opportunities to its students thanks to the generous support of the Bakersfield College Foundation and numerous private donors.
 Applying for scholarships at BC is easy and done completely online through the KCCD Scholarship Portal.